-How will pregnancy affect my symptoms?
+Will pregnancy affect my symptoms?

 I am taking medication for ankylosing spondylitis.
 Can I take my medication during pregnancy?

-Can I breastfeed if I have AS?
+Can I breastfeed if I have ankylosing spondylitis?

 Can I take my medicines for ankylosing spondylitis while breastfeeding?

-Many medications for ankylosing spondylitis can be used while breastfeeding.
-However, while some medications are low risk, others may be more concerning.
-For information on specific medications see our fact sheets or contact MotherToBaby.
+Many medications for AS can be used while breastfeeding.
+However, some medications may increase risks to a child.
+For information on specific medications, see our fact sheets or contact MotherToBaby to speak with a specialist.
 Be sure to talk to your healthcare provider about all your questions on breastfeeding.

 I have ankylosing spondylitis.
 Can it make it harder for me to get my partner pregnant or increase the chance of birth defects?

 Some of the medications used to treat AS could affect sperm production, which could make it harder to conceive a pregnancy.
 For information on specific medications, see our fact sheets or speak with a MotherToBaby specialist.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 MotherToBaby is currently conducting a study looking at ankylosing spondylitis and the medications used to treat AS in pregnancy.
 If you are interested in learning more about this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.

 Please click here for references.